 You have successfully found and purchased your dream home, so now what?
 Well, now that the house is yours there are a few things that you need to check on, just to make sure everything is working in tip-top shape.
 There may be some minor changes or fixes that you need to make.
 Here is a list of some things you may need to look into.

 Change the Locks

-Before you move in your new home go ahead and have your locks changed or change them yourself.
+Before you move into your new home go ahead and have your locks changed or change them yourself.
 Changing the locks is a fairly simple, and relatively inexpensive way to give yourself peace of mind in your new home.
 You never know how many keys may be out there floating around from previous owners or tenants.
 If you change the locks or have them changed you know exactly how many keys there are to your new home and who has them.

 Check the Insulation

 If your attic is unfinished as most are, take a look around up there and see how much insulation is up there.
 If there isn’t enough go ahead and make sure that you add some insulation.
 You need to have at least six inches of insulation in between the beams, and more if you live in an exceptionally cold climate.
 Having adequate insulation can help you save on the energy costs of heating and cooling your home.

 Check the Temperature on Your Hot Water Heater

 Take a look and see what temperature your water heater is set on.
 Your water heater needs to be set at 120 degrees, any hotter than that and you run the risk that you may get burned.
 Having it set any higher is also going to raise your energy costs unnecessarily as it takes more energy to keep the water hotter.